The one piece of advice I can give you when it comes to making your first carrot dogs is…do NOT be afraid!

 Friends, I’m writing this now with happy, nostalgic tears in my eyes.
 That’s how emotionally connected I am to this discovery.
 Because, come on.
 A CARROT DOG???
 How stereotypically “vegan” and veggie-loving weirdo and SO.
 NOT.
 ME.

 But it works.
 And it’s unbelievably awesome.
 And today, we’re sharing a mini version of that carrot dog recipe with all of you.
 May I present (finally): Carrot Dogs in a Blanket aka – Piggies Safe-in-Their Blankets

 I love the idea of using these as a holiday appetizer this year because you know everyone is looking for something tasty wrapped in puff pastry at all the holiday parties and gatherings.
-We’ve tested this recipe with literally hundreds of people (both vegan and non-vegan), and it’s consistently been a hit and major topic of conversation.
+We’ve tested this recipe with literally (old definition) hundreds of people, both vegan and not-yet-vegan, and it’s consistently been a hit and major topic of conversation.

 Enough of my nostalgia.
 Let’s talk about the recipe, shall we?

 How to Make Carrot Dogs in a Blanket

 It’s pretty easy to make but does require 24 hours to marinate, so you’ll want to plan a day or two ahead if you’re bringing these to a party.
 You’ll boil the carrots for about 6-10 minutes, let ’em marinate, saute them and let the marinade carimalize (preferably, in a cast iron pan 🙌🏻), wrap them in puff pastry, and bake them.
 Pretty low-maintenance on your part, perfect for the busy holiday season.